Skip to main content

 python game_agent_v5_tool.py

-- the agent can know use a proper math calculation tool to answer the question rather than asking LLM to do so! spoiler alert: LLM is not always good at complex math calculation.
+• the agent can now use a dedicated math calculation tool to answer the question rather than relying only on base model reasoning.

 Semantic Kernel